 A DSC radio that is connected to a GPS unit will also automatically include your vessel's current position in the distress message.
-More detailed information on MCTS and DSC can be obtained by contacting a local Coast Guard MCTS centre (located in Vancouver, Victoria, Prince Rupert, Comox and Tofino) or from the Coast Guard website: www.pacific.ccg-gcc.gc.ca
+More detailed information on MCTS and DSC can be obtained by contacting a local Coast Guard MCTS centre (located in Victoria or Prince Rupert or from the Coast Guard website:

+www.ccg-gcc.gc.ca/Pacific).

-1.4.3.
-Collision Regulations
+2.4.3 Collision Regulations

 Fish harvesters must be knowledgeable of the Collision Regulations and the responsibilities between vessels where risk of collision exists.
 Navigation lights must be kept in good working order and must be displayed from sunset to sunrise and during all times of restricted visibility.
-To help reduce the potential for collision or close quarters situations which may also result in the loss of fishing gear, fish harvesters are encouraged to monitor the appropriate local Vessel Traffic Services (VTS) VHF channel, when travelling or fishing near shipping lanes or other areas frequented by large commercial vessels.
+To help reduce the potential for collision or close quarters situations which may also result in the loss of fishing gear, fish harvesters are encouraged to monitor the appropriate local Vessel Traffic Services (VTS) VHF channel when travelling or fishing near shipping lanes or other areas frequented by large commercial vessels.
 Vessels required to participate in VTS include: